justKD/GSoC18-Doc/README.md

 It contains only my own work and only as it existed at the end of the project.

-Please see the documentation site at:
+For details, links to project repos, and links to live apps, please see the documentation site at:

 [https://justkd.github.io/GSoC18-Doc/](https://justkd.github.io/GSoC18-Doc/)